zendesk/samson/README.md

 Samson can use custom GitHub endpoints if, for example, you are using GitHub enterprise.

-*GITHUB_WEB_URL* used for GitHub interface links, i.e. compare screens
+*GITHUB_WEB_URL* used for GitHub interface links, e.g. compare screens, OAuth authorization

 *GITHUB_API_URL* used for GitHub API access